 - Inadequate maintenance: Something as simple as a railing needing new bolts can lead to serious injuries and liabilities.

 - Poor security: A business is liable for not having the right personnel or security measures in place to prevent people from accessing higher-risk locations.

-- Defective conditions: If someone sits on a chair that is found to be defective, then falls and hurts themselves, the business is liable for injuries
+- Defective conditions: If someone sits on a chair that is found to be defective and then falls and hurts themselves, the business is liable for injuries.

-- Elevator and escalator accidents: For instance, a business owner could be held liable if someone doesn’t get off the escalator in time and gets injured by the belt feeding back into the system.
+- Elevator and escalator accidents: A business owner could be held liable if someone doesn’t get off the escalator in time and gets injured by the belt feeding back into the system.

 Premise liability insurance is a policy that protects a business from injuries sustained by another party while on the business premise.

 Some scenarios where you would need premise liability insurance include if your business has a physical space that visitors can access and if you are a contractor or real estate investor with vacant buildings.